Mon Repos Conservation Park Bundaberg

 • When permitted, only torches of 100 lumens or less can be used.

-• Dim all mobile device screens and smart watches and store them safely in your bag before departing on your guided Turtle Encounters tour.
+• Turn off all mobile device screens and smart watches and store them safely in your bag before departing on your guided Turtle Encounters tour.
+We recommend you familiarise yourself with the screen turning off options and other features of your devices before your tour.

 Before you visit, read about: